 We attach red or near-infrared LEDs to several areas on your head, choosing sites above the brain areas we’re targeting for therapy.
 The light from the lasers sinks deep into your cells’ mitochondria, the energy-generating powerhouse.
 There, it creates a cascade of changes that result in increased blood flow and oxygenation, enabling the cells to function better.

-A 2022 review of recent advances and challenges of non-invasive brain treatments of Alzheimer’s concluded that, overall, research studies support the role of PBM in improving cognitive function and reducing anxiety or depression (extremely common in those with Alzheimer’s).
+A 2022 review of recent advances and challenges of non-invasive brain therapy programs of Alzheimer’s concluded that, overall, research studies support the role of PBM in improving cognitive function and reducing anxiety or depression (extremely common in those with Alzheimer’s).

 Transcranial direct current stimulation (tDCS) is a non-invasive brain therapy that stimulates specific parts of the brain to either increase or decrease activity.
 The beneficial effects of tDCS have been studied in various brain diseases, including depression, anxiety, Parkinson’s disease and traumatic brain injury.